Baby Coyotes: 9 Questions and Answers

 How Much Do Baby Coyotes Weigh and How Big Are They?

-At birth baby coyotes weigh approximately ½ pound, they continue to grow where as an adult most weigh between 25-35 pounds.
+At birth baby coyotes weigh approximately ½ pounds, they continue to grow where as an adult, most weigh between 25-35 pounds.

 Can You Domesticate A Baby Coyote and Do They Make Good Pets?

-As pups coyotes look harmless and friendly, as with all animals do coyote pups will turn into adult coyotes and will not be a good long term pet, you simply cannot re-home a coyote if you get tired of it and you cannot release it back into the wild as it will lose its natural instincts on how to survive in the wild after it is domesticated.
+As pups, coyotes look harmless and friendly; as with all animals, coyote pups will turn into adult coyotes and will not be good long-term pets.
+You simply cannot re-home a coyote if you get tired of it, and you cannot release it back into the wild as it will lose its instincts on how to survive in the wild after it is domesticated.

 If you do decide to try and help the coyote pup then some of the below information may be helpful.